Red River (manga): Others

 The head concubine of Prince Mattiwaza, and younger sister of Queen Nakia.
 She initially plans to trick Mattiwaza into killing Yuri, but only because she was afraid of being replaced.
-Though long suspected of being a spy for Queen Nakia or her birth kingdom of Babylonia, she has no intention of being a pawn of Nakia or Urhi, as she is genuinely in love with Mattiwaza, and even defends him with her life (which ultimately saves Mattiwaza and Yuri themselves as well).
+Though long suspected of being a spy for Queen Nakia or her birth kingdom of Babylonia, she has no intention of being Nakia's pawn, as she is genuinely in love with Mattiwaza, and even defends him with her life (which ultimately saves Mattiwaza and Yuri themselves as well).
 Her selfless act redeems Mattiwaza, and they flee to Babylonia to seek out for a new life together.
 Following Mattiwaza's reinstatement as Mittani's king by Kail, she has likely since become his queen.